golang/website/_content/blog/goroutine-leak-profiles.md

 ### Performance impact {#performance}

-Goroutine leak detection are carefully designed to minimize performance impact, but there are, nevertheless, some costs.
+Goroutine leak detection is carefully designed to minimize performance impact, but there are, nevertheless, some costs.

 #### Memory